From Amazon to Microsoft, Meta and Google, big names in tech are announcing mass layoffs and putting the brakes on hiring.

 When it comes to careers, tech has long been advertised as a safe bet in job security.

-Fast-moving days and fluid when it comes to choice, it can undoubtedly be a stressful working environment - but the pay is generally good and, ultimately, the world will always need people who can work in tech.
+It can undoubtedly be a stressful working environment, but the pay is generally good and, ultimately, the world will always need people who can work in tech.

-So it seems strange that in 2023, the era of the James Webb Telescope and robots that can interact like actual humans, so many companies across the sector are making cuts and instigating hiring freezes.
+So it may seem strange that in 2023, the era of the James Webb Telescope and robots that can interact like actual humans, so many companies across the sector are making cuts and announcing hiring freezes.

 The tech sector, however, grew exceptionally quickly over the last several years due to increased demand, as employees began to work remotely.
 But as pandemic lockdowns ended and people started going outside again, revenue growth began to falter.